Home > Blog > An Overview of Scotland’s Residential Property Market: Autumn Edition

 Over the course of the summer, estate agents typically witness a lull in activity for residential property sales.
 This year, however, was an exception, where we observed a much higher than average number of properties joining the market and steady demand from buyers.
 In ESPC’s July House Price Report, across Edinburgh, the Lothians, Fife and the Borders there was a 9.2% rise in properties coming to the market and sales volumes were also noted to be up 22.2% year-on-year.

-The demand for family homes in sought-after neighborhoods has continued to drive price growth, with many properties still attracting competitive bids and selling quickly.
+The demand for family homes in sought-after neighbourhoods has continued to drive price growth, with many properties still attracting competitive bids and selling quickly.
 However, affordability remains a concern, with the ongoing cost-of-living crisis, coupled with higher mortgage rates, dampening buyer enthusiasm in some areas of the market and leading to an increase in selling times generally.

 The trend of landlords exiting the market or reducing their portfolios has continued throughout the summer.
 The rise in mortgage rates, increasing regulation and taxation are all said to be behind the exodus, whilst mortgage affordability and high ADS (Additional Dwelling Supplement) are also hampering interest from new landlords.

 A continuing issue within the market has been an increase in the number of lengthy and complex chains.
 Many buyers are choosing to make offers subject to the sale of their own properties as there is an understandable nervousness, particularly for families, around marketing your home with no purchase secured to move into.
 Where once rental properties could be a great stop gap between sale and purchase, the distinct lack of suitable rental properties makes this unviable for the majority of movers.
-Furthermore, those with low mortgage rates on their existing homes are keen to port their mortgage which makes timing a move carefully a priority
+Furthermore, those with low mortgage rates on their existing homes are keen to port their mortgage which makes timing a move carefully a priority.

 Autumn Outlook